Brightcoders-Bootcamps/today-i-learned-xErikPsx/README.md

 ### Mon 10, August 2020 *JavaScript: Arrow Function*
 Today I learned about arrow functions.
 An arrow function has the same functionality as a normal function, but this has a shorter syntax that helps to reduce your size code.
 The arrow functions are normally used to implement some methods that wont be used as a constructor.
 You can find easily an arrow function when you see this syntax: "=>", for example, * const item => item.length *.

+### Thu 11, August 2020 *React Native: Handling Touches*
+Today I learned about how to handling touches in rn.
+The main interaction with the mobile apps are through the touch screen, so in rn there is a lot type of gestures that we can perform.
+We can manage different behaviors in every component, like in a button, a list, an image, etc. There are also some different properties like "TouchableOpacity" that gives tyou a feedback which reduces the opacity of an element to let you know that has been pressed.